Visualize and Assess Classifier Performance in Classification Learner

-After training a model in Classification Learner, check the History list to see which model has the best overall accuracy in percent.
-The best Accuracy score is highlighted in a box.
-This score is the validation accuracy (unless you opted for no validation scheme).
+After training a model in Classification Learner, check the Models pane to see which model has the best overall accuracy in percent.
+The best Accuracy (Validation) score is highlighted in a box.
+This score is the validation accuracy.
 The validation accuracy score estimates a model's performance on new data compared to the training data.
 Use the score to help you choose the best model.

-For cross-validation, the score is the accuracy on all observations, counting each observation when it was in a held-out fold.
+For cross-validation, the score is the accuracy on all observations not set aside for testing, counting each observation when it was in a holdout (validation) fold.

 For holdout validation, the score is the accuracy on the held-out observations.

-For no validation, the score is the resubstitution accuracy against all the training data observations.
+For resubstitution validation, the score is the resubstitution accuracy against all the training data observations.